kleros/pnk-merkle-drop/snapshots/README.md

-    --amount                 The amount of tokens being distributed           [required] --period                 The numeric period ID of the distribution        [required] --start-date             The start date to start collecting the balances  [YYYY-MM-DD] [required] --end-date               The end date to stop collecting the balances     [YYYY-MM-DD]                               [required]
+    --amount                 The amount of tokens being distributed           [required] --period                 The numeric period ID of the distribution        [required] --start-date             The start date to start collecting the balances  [YYYY-MM-DD] [required] --end-date               The end date to stop collecting the balances     [YYYY-MM-DD] [required] --kleros-liquid-address  The KlerosLiquid address                         [string] [required]
-    --kleros-liquid-address  The KlerosLiquid address                         [string] [required]
+    --chain-id               The chain ID as a decimal number                 [required] --save                   If false, instead of submitting the snapshot to the S3 bucket, it will output the content   to the screen                                       [default: true]
-    --chain-id               The chain ID as a decimal number                 [required] --save                   If false, instead of submitting the snapshot to the S3 bucket, it will output the content to thescreen                                        [default: true]
+    --save-local             Also save the snapshot to a local file inside .cache                                           [default: true]
     --from-block             The block to start querying events from          [number] --to-block               The block to end the query for events            [number] --infura-api-key         The Infura API key                               [string]